Change _id Type

 }

-With the Base Class
+With the Base Interface

 There is also a Base

-interface typegoose provides, which includes _id
+interface typegoose provides which includes _id

 and id

-, which can be used as follows:
+, it can be used as follows:

 @prop()